jordybronowicki37/befit-bot/docs/how-to-run-on-docker.md

-# How to run the Befit-bot on Docker
+# How to build and run the Befit-bot on Docker

 1. Add a file for the environment variables.
-On the path `befit/backend` create a file with the name `.env.local`, inside op the file add the variables seen below and specify the values.
+On the path `befit/backend` create a file with the name `.env.local`, inside of the file add the variables seen below and specify the values.
    ```
-   SPRING_PROFILES_ACTIVE=dev
+   SPRING_PROFILES_ACTIVE=prod
    SPRING_DATASOURCE_URL=jdbc:postgresql://postgres:5432/befit
    SPRING_DATASOURCE_USERNAME=<DATABASE-USERNAME>
    SPRING_DATASOURCE_PASSWORD=<DATABASE-PASSWORD>